 While Heathcliff has always been treated like an outsider, at least he had Catherine.
 But when she meets the Lintons, she becomes socially ambitious.
 She wants to be a lady of the house—something that would never happen if she married Heathcliff.
 So even though she really loves Heathcliff, Catherine decides to marry Edgar.
 Heathcliff disappears for three years, and it's never entirely clear where he goes.

 Heathcliff returns as in love with Catherine as ever, but he marries Edgar's sister, Isabella, so he can get their property.

-The climax lasts a long time, because Catherine gets a "brain fever" from all of the stress of Heathcliff and Edgar arguing, and the fact that she is not with the man she really loves.
-After a wrenching reunion with Heathcliff, Catherine gives birth to Catherine (Cathy) Linton, then she dies.
+The climax lasts a long time because Catherine gets a "brain fever" from all of the stress of Heathcliff and Edgar arguing—and from the fact that she is not with the man she really loves.
+After a wrenching reunion with Heathcliff, Catherine gives birth to Catherine (Cathy) Linton, and then she dies.
 Heathcliff begs her ghost to torment him for the rest of his days.

 Now what?
 Catherine is dead, so what does Heathcliff have to live for?

 With the love of his life dead, Heathcliff dedicates himself full-time to revenge, most particularly on Hindley, the brother who made his childhood a living hell, always reminding him of his status as swarthy interloper.
 Part of his revenge consists of getting his sickly son to marry Catherine Linton—that way he will get Thrushcross Grange too.

 Heathcliff achieves his goal of becoming master of the two houses.
 Then he dies.